mbrukman/reimplementing-ml-papers/vgg/README.md

 Implementation notes for v1:

-1. We haven't yet trained or tested this network, as we don't yet have access to the ImageNet dataset which requires registration & approval to be able to download it.
+1. We haven't yet trained or tested this network (work in progress).

 Our implementation is based on the following paper: